genkernel Command: Tutorial & Examples

 What It Is Used For

-genkernel is primarily used for:
+genkernel is primarily used to:

 Why It Is Important